naomis205/Micb_305_TeamD/README.md

 - Discuss project proposal
 - Align aims with expected outcomes
 - Improve understanding of expected outcomes

+- Research Question Feedback:
+    - MS against LI -> not inclusive of other comparisons
+    - How does the effect of ... differ between certain groups (MS and non-MS?)
+    - New RQ: Does the effect of LI on the gut microbiome differ between MS and Healthy individuals?
+    - Want to study composition + function of microbiome (related to metabolism of lactose by bacteria)
+    - Diversity analyses between MS studies are inconclusive -> should do our own (mention in Introduction)
+    - If choosing to study diversity, have to justify why you think its important to study (due to limited literature)
+        - conflicting results on beta diversity
+        - more comparison might be necessary
+        - however, it seems that in LI individuals, alpha diversity differences have been observed
+        - Do not emphasize diversity
+        - Keep diversity as a preliminary analysis (beta diversity difference between MS and LI, but no alpha diversity differences)
+        - Keep focus on taxa and functional pathways

+- Hypothesis Feedback:
+    - Missing connection between MS (i.e. lower lactobacillis) and LI gut microbiota differences
+    - More detailed explanations
+    - How will diversity change?...
+LI individuals with MS will have X change in diversity compared to individuals without MS.
+    - Composition - relating depletion of certain taxa between MS and non-MS
+    - Functional - LI individuals will have (enriched/depleted) metabolic pathways
+    - Maybe we could merge composition and function together: Because of depletion in X taxa, this will result in Y change in diversity, and Z change in metabolic function.
+    - Could keep diversity section broad (do not mention alpha, beta diversity)

+- Introduction Feedback:
+    - Mention specific taxa seen in past papers
+    - Mention need for diversity analyses
+    - Need to connect LI and MS together (perhaps with the taxa present between the two...
+Lactobacillis)
+    - Could look at dairy consumption in general (milk-dominant cultures -> less LT)
+    - Not much study has been done on the total effect of LI on the gut microbiome.
+Most studies focus on composition and function

+- Experimental Aims Feedback:
+    - Limited on diversity
+    - Can look at relative abundance and indicator species
+    - Comparing function pathways (looking for enrichment)
+    - Aim 1 looks at only lactose intolerance (keep)
+    - Aim 2 examines if Aim 1 results are consistent with MS individuals
+    - Aim 3 is an extension of Aim 1 and 2, focus on an analysis most important based on results from Aims 1 and 2
+    - Aim 1 and 2 changed to focus on diversity, composition, and function.

 ## October 15, 2025
 **Agenda:**